The Projective Linear Supergroup and the SUSY-preserving automorphisms of ${\mathbf P}^{1|1}$: The projective superspace

 \end{proposition}

 \begin{proof} The proof relative to (1) and (a) works as in the ordinary setting and it is detailed in \cite{ccf} Ch.
 10. The equivalence with (2) and (b) is immediate.
-The equivalence (1) and (2) is standard. \end{proof}
+The equivalence (1) and (2) is essentially the same as in the ordinary setting (see \cite{eh} Ch.
+III, Sec.
+2 Prop.
+III-40, Cor.
+III-42). \end{proof}